Positional Encoder Graph Quantile Neural Networks for Geographic Data: Experiments

 \subsection{Experimental setup}

-\textbf{PE-GQNN} was implemented using PyTorch \citep{pytorch2019} and PyTorch Geometric \citep{pyg2019}.
-The source code is available at: \url{https://github.com/WilliamRappel98/PE-GQNN}.
-We conducted comprehensive simulations to explore the prediction performance and other properties of the proposed model, comparing it with state-of-the-art methods.
+The \textbf{PE-GQNN} was implemented using PyTorch \citep{pytorch2019} and PyTorch Geometric \citep{pyg2019}.
+We conducted comprehensive simulations to explore the prediction performance and other properties of the proposed model.
 Computation was performed on an Intel i7-7500U processor with 16 GB of RAM, running Windows 10.

-\textbf{Candidate models} The experiment was designed to compare six primary approaches for addressing spatial regression problems across three distinct real-world datasets.
+\textbf{Candidate models:} The experiment was designed to compare five primary methods approaches for addressing spatial regression problems across three diverse real-world datasets (California Housing, Air Temperature, 3D Road).
 Table \ref{tab:summary} lists each candidate model and their applicable datasets.
-All models were trained using the Adam optimizer \citep{kingma2015}, early stopping and, for all GNN-based models, $k = 5$ nearest-neighbours.
+All models were trained using the Adam optimizer \citep{kingma2015}, with early stopping employed to prevent overfitting.
+For GNN-based approaches, we used $k = 5$ nearest neighbors to construct the graphs.
+The learning rate was set to 0.001 across all models.
+A batch size of 1,024 was used for the Air Temperature dataset, while a batch size of 2,048 was used for the remaining two datasets.
+The architectural details are given in Appendix Section \ref{sub:details}.

 Approach I involves the traditional application of GNNs to geographic data.
 Three types of GNN layers were considered: GCNs \citep{kipf2017}, GATs \citep{velickovic2018}, and GSAGE \citep{hamilton2017}.
 For each of these, the architecture remains consistent to facilitate performance comparisons: two GCN/GAT/GSAGE layers with ReLU activation and dropout, followed by a linear prediction layer.